rweigel/phys685/final.md

 # Chapter 4

 (DT) We have two concentric conducting spheres.
 The inner sphere has radius a and total charge $+Q$, and the outer sphere has radius b and total charge $-Q$  The center of the spheres is located at the origin, and the $x$--$y$ plane bisects the spheres horizontally.
-The space between the spheres above the$x$--$y$ plane is filled with a dielectric of constant $\epsilon$.
-The space below the$x$--$y$ is empty.
+The space between the spheres above the $x$--$y$ plane is filled with a dielectric of constant $\epsilon$.
+The space below the $x$--$y$ is empty.

 1. Find the electric field everywhere between the spheres.
 2. Determine the surface charge density on the inner sphere.
-3. Calculate the polarization surface chage density on the dielectric surface at r=a.
+3. Calculate the polarization surface chage density on the dielectric surface at $r=a$.

 # Chapter 5